Back to school time is here!

 Position the front of the bus piece and glue it to the main bus piece, slightly overlapping the bottom of the windows.

-Finish up by gluing the tires to the back and bottom of each side of the bus.
+Finally, glue the tires to the back and bottom of each side of the bus.

 Back To School Ideas

-But for some kids, the prospect of returning to the classroom can be a little daunting.
+But for some little kids, the prospect of returning to the classroom can be a little daunting.
 That’s why it’s important to get them excited about back to school with some fun crafts, activities, and ideas.
 Read on below for our favorite ideas!

 Kids’ Books About School

+Did you know that reading out loud to your kids can actually be great for their development?
+It’s true!
 When you read out loud, your kids learn to focus and pay attention as you read the story on each page.

 They can also learn to develop their imaginations.
 By picturing the characters and events in the story, they learn to think creatively.